maielhadad99/Mai-Portfolio/index.md

 **Quantifiable result:** We could Classify the  diabetes parameters as positive or negative with an accuracy of 84.5% .

-- Used the K Nearest Neighbours algorithm to classify a patient's condition as positive or negative based on various Diabetes parameters
+- Used the K Nearest Neighbors algorithm to classify a patient's condition as positive or negative based on various Diabetes parameters
 - Compared predictive performance by fitting a RandomForest model to the data
 - Selected best model based on train and test performance